sunfounder/pidog/docs/source/python/py_12_app_control.rst

         cd ~/pidog/bin
         sudo bash pidog_app_install.sh

 #.
-At the end, input ``y`` to reboot Pidog.
+At the end, input ``y`` to reboot PiDog.

     .. image:: img/auto_start.png

 #.
-From then on, you can simply power on Pidog and control it directly using the APP.
+From then on, you can simply power on PiDog and control it directly using the APP.

 .. warning::